ten-protocol/ten-whitepaper/cryptography.md

 _Note: These periods are counted in L1 blocks and are indicative._

 One of these options is chosen by default for applications that do not explicitly specify one.
-Based on the chosen period, transactions submitted to that application can be decrypted after that time delay.
+Based on the chosen period, transactions submitted to that application can be decrypted by anyone after that time delay.

 The protocol deterministically derives 5 symmetric encryption keys for each rollup, derived from the master seed, the reveal option, the running counter for that option, and the block height, such that all TEEs in possession of the master secret can calculate the same encryption key.